 What to Expect When Coming to the CAC

 It is often helpful for a child to be prepared by their caregiver to come to the CAC by providing some basic information.
 You may tell your child he or she is coming to a nice place to talk to nice people whose job is to keep kids safe.
 Give your child enough notice so they don’t feel surprised by the appointment, but don’t give them so long a period of time that they worry or overly anticipate their visit.
-It is helpful to emphasize the importance of telling the truth, but it is imperative that you don’t question your child about specific allegations or coach your child about what to say.

 If you are scheduled to come to the CAC, please arrive on time and come prepared to complete necessary paperwork.
 Most families who come for their first appointment at the CAC are here two or three hours.
 When you arrive, you will be greeted by friendly faces, and will be shown to a family room with toys and games to put your child at ease.
 CAC staff and professionals from the Department of Children’s Services and/or law enforcement will meet with you here to help you understand the process, answer your questions, and make you as comfortable as possible.

 The Children’s Advocacy Center of Hamilton County (CAC) is committed to providing effective, immediate and sensitive support to children affected by child abuse and child trauma, and their family members.
 While CAC remains committed to service delivery to children and families throughout the COVID-19 pandemic, the agency also is committed to ensuring staff, client and partner safety.

 To keep staff, clients, and partners physically safe, we will practice and follow these universal prevention measures with everyone entering the CAC: